-- 15. As supported by the verified Petition, the Petitioner is prepared to present testimony and evidence that the minor child has been abandoned and neglected by her biological father, NAME ("Father"), pursuant to 755 ILCS 5/11-5.5(a): - a.
+- 15. As supported by the Petition and the attached Motion, the Petitioner is prepared to present testimony and evidence that the minor child has been abandoned and neglected by her biological father, NAME ("Father"), pursuant to 755 ILCS 5/11-5.5(a): - a.
 Father abandoned the minor child by: - i.
 Not having seen the minor child for 14 years; - ii.
 Providing no emotional support to the minor child for 14 years; - iii.
 Providing little financial support for the first six months of the minor child's life and since having provided no financial support; - iv.
 Not playing a role in the minor child's upbringing; - b.
 Father neglected the minor child by: - i.
 Failing to perform caretaking functions or parental responsibilities for her. - 16.
-As supported by the Petition, the Petitioner is also prepared to testify that the minor child is adjusting well to her life with Petitioner in Illinois, and that the Petitioner is presently providing and will continue to provide the minor child with a stable, safe environment in which to live and thrive. - a.
-The minor child and Petitioner have a strong and trusting relationship, and Petitioner is the best person to continue to care for, provide for, and protect the minor child; - b.
+As supported by the Petition and the attached Motion, the Petitioner is also prepared to testify that the minor child is adjusting well to her life with Petitioner in Illinois, and that the Petitioner is presently providing and will continue to provide the minor child with a stable, safe environment in which to live and thrive. - a.
+The minor child and Petitioner have a strong and trusting relationship as mother and daughter; - b.
+The minor child and Petitioner have a close bond with each other, and Petitioner is the best person to continue to care for, provide for, and protected the minor child; - c.
 The minor child is a vulnerable young person in need of a guardian to provide her with protection and stability, and to help her remedy the effects of the trauma caused by her father's abandonment at a young age.

-c.
+d.
 It would not be in the minor child's best interest to return to COUNTRY, as she has no appropriate caretaker there and would face threats of violence similar to those she has already experienced;

-d.
-The minor child wishes to continue living with and not be separated from Petitioner.
-Petitioner has provided and will continue to provide the minor child with a stable, safe environment in which to live and thrive;
+e.
+The minor child wishes to continue living with and not be separated from with a stable, safe environment in which to live and thrive;